rawitat/gtypist_lessons/programming_quotes.typ

 *:PHIL2_1
 I:[1] Charles Babbage
-S:On two occasions I have been asked: "If you put into the machine wrong figures, will :the right answers come out?"
+S:On two occasions I have been asked: "If you put into the machine wrong figures, :will the right answers come out?"
  :
- :I am not able rightly to apprehend the kind of confusion of ideas that could provoke :suck a question.
+ :I am not able rightly to apprehend the kind of confusion of ideas that could :provoke suck a question.

+*:PHIL2_2
+I:[2] Stephen Hawking
+S:I think computer viruses should count as life.
+I think it says something about :human nature that the only form of life we have created is purely destructive.
+ :We've created life in our own image.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU